Clear Solutions for Parks

 Reducing haze pollution to protect parks & communities

 Millions of people visit U.S. national parks and wilderness areas each year to see some of the most awe-inspiring views in the world.
-Visitors imagine national parks as having the cleanest water and freshest air for exercising, relaxing and sharing memories.
+Visitors imagine national parks as having the freshest air for exercising, relaxing and sharing memories.
 But over the decades, haze pollution has degraded visibility and harmed public health in our parks and surrounding communities.

 Much of the country’s air pollution stems from extracting, developing and burning fossil fuels, whether by cars and trucks, oil and gas infrastructure and operations, or coal-fired power plants for electricity generation.
 While most haze pollution does not originate in national parks, it can travel hundreds of miles from its source, thereby affecting parks and nearby communities.
 In fact, nearly 90% of national parks are plagued by haze pollution, and on average, park visitors miss out on 50 miles of scenery because of haze — a distance equal to the length of Rhode Island.

 But haze pollution has the most harmful consequences for people of color and socioeconomically disadvantaged communities.
 Air pollution worsens community health, drives up healthcare costs, and makes it harder for kids to learn and play and adults to work.
-These realities are especially troubling as marginalized communities are bearing the brunt of air pollution and have had the highest COVID-19 infection rates during the ongoing pandemic.
+These realities are especially troubling as marginalized communities are bearing the brunt of air pollution and have had the highest COVID-19 infection rates during the global pandemic.

 While most haze pollution does not originate in national parks, it can travel hundreds of miles from its source – coal plants, vehicles and oil and gas operations are the…See more ›